 4. Put in the Oven to Dehydrate

-Here’s where things get dicey and the Internet has many opinions.
-I put my oranges in the oven at 225 Fahrenheit for a total of 2-3 hours.
-Wow Kristen, that’s a ridiculous range of time and not very helpful.
+Here’s where things get dicey and the internet has many opinions.
+I put my oranges in the oven at 225 Fahrenheit for 2-3 hours.
+Wow, Kristen, that’s a ridiculous range of time and not very helpful!
 I hear you.

 The thicker and larger the slices, the longer the oven time.
-So for grapefruits and larger varieties of oranges, it will be 2 hours and 45 minutes to 3 hours.
-For smaller mandarin oranges, it will be more like 1 hours and 45 minutes to 2 hours.
+So, for grapefruits and larger varieties of oranges, it will be 2 hours and 45 minutes to 3 hours.
+Smaller mandarin oranges will be more like 1 hour and 45 minutes to 2 hours.

-The process also goes slower if you try to do two batches on the 3rd and 4th racks.
+The process also goes slower if you try to do two batches on the third and fourth racks.
 This might not be the case if you have a convection oven, but I have the cheapest and most basic oven you can buy, so I don’t know.

 Finally, some ovens tend to run hot and others run cool, so you’ll have to adjust your expectations based on how your oven tends to bake.
 If your oven tends to finish baking something in the least amount of time suggested on a recipe, you’ll want to check your oranges & grapefruits earlier.